rafi0112/news-paper-scrap/README.md

 facebook_posted = FALSE
 ```

-If the news is older than 2 days, it is deleted.
+If the news is older than 1 day, it is deleted.

 Supabase supports database functions through its SQL editor, and PostgreSQL functions can perform database-side logic such as this cleanup. citeturn0search14